unitedstates/federal_spending/README.md

     manage.py syncdb
 to create the tables.

 If you are using postgresql and will be using the indexes with this project, you will need to create some text search elements within postgresql.
-To do that, move the file in the root directory of the project (retinaburner.stop) to your postgresql text search directory.
+To do that, move the file in the root directory of the project (US_spending.stop) to your postgresql text search directory.
 On version 9.1, that is
 /usr/share/postgresql/9.1/tsearchdata/ .

 Once you move the stopwords file, you can create the text search indexes like this: